dnlzrgz/gatsby-theme-giorno/README.md

 Giorno is under active development so things can break or change until the project reaches the version `v1.0.0`.
 Please, until then use it with caution.

 ## Sanity create

+> The Sanity create template for Giorno is in development.
+Please, keep it in mind if your experiment any errors while using it.

 The best and easiest way to start working with Giorno is by using the [Sanity create template](https://www.sanity.io/create?template=danielkvist%2Fsanity-template-gatsby-portfolio).